Author's Note: This is part of a series of blog posts are aimed at avoiding renovation woes.

 "Keep multiple copies of updated plans in your home.
 Make even the smallest changes on the plans.
 Document as much as possible...Check with your contractor to make sure they have the most current version." - Carla, Homeowner, Cherry Hill renovation project

 Contrary to what many homeowners may think, a finished project (even new construction) is almost never built exactly like the drawings.
 This is completely normal.
 It is usually minor and unnoticeable, but it happens.
 Often walls are not completely square or the dimension of a long wall is off by a few inches.
-This is important to keep in mind when doing a renovation.
+This is important to keep in mind during a renovation.
 If the building is new construction, interior designers or architects will still often survey to confirm major dimensions on the construction drawings and create a noted set of "as-built" drawings.
 As-built drawings are more accurate as they show what actually exists at that moment.

 As a homeowner, there are things that you can do to keep drawings updated.
 If you have any smaller installations made to the home, like reconfiguring a bathroom which may include rerouting plumbing, I would recommend making a few notes.
 If you have lighting upgraded in the home and there are new switches or changes to your electrical junction box, make notes on a floor plan or use masking tape to make notes on the junction box as well.
 These notes will come in handy in case you ever need to cut into or demolish part of the wall.
 Repainting a room to a slightly different shade?
 Make a note of the manufacturer and color in case you need to repaint in the future and do not want to pick a new hue.